MedAmine-SUDO/Tunisian-License-Plate-Recognition/README.md

 # Tunisian-License-Plate-Recognition
-This project aims to detect and recognize Tunisian license plates with high accuracy using Mask-RCNN.
+This project aims to detect and recognize Tunisian license plates with high accuracy using Mask-RCNN and Image processing techniques.

 ## Steps for installing dependencies: